blacklanternsecurity/bbot-server/README.md

 ### 1. Interfaces (`bbot_io/interfaces/*.py`)

-To interact with BBOT server, we use the `BBOT_IO()` interface, which lets you pick a backend such as `sqlite`, `postgres`, or `http`.

-However, `http` isn't really a backend, it's an interface.
-Interfaces completely abstract the server by letting you interact with it via Python, e.g. `io.get_subdomains()`, regardless of whether the server is on your local system, or somewhere else.
-The interface returns pydantic objects.
+Interfaces let you interact transparently with the BBOT server via its python API, regardless of whether you're on the same system.
+This will useful in building future projects, such as an interactive command-line interface, because it allows multiple clients to connect at the same time (BBOT multiplayer!).

 Right now there are only two interfaces: `local` and `http`.
-In the future there might be other communication protocols like ZeroMQ, etc.
+In the future we might add more high-performance protocols like ZeroMQ.

 ### 2. Applets (`bbot_io/applets/*.py`)

 Applets are where the core business logic lives.
 They make it easy to add new functionality, while keeping BBOT server small and lightweight.

 Each applet (e.g. `Events`, `Scans`, or `Subdomains`) has a small collection of python functions (e.g. `get_subdomains()`), which double as HTTP endpoints.
 Methods from all applets can be accessed directly from the `BBOT_IO` interface.

-Each applet typically has its own database model (i.e. its own SQL table), but also has access to all the others.
+Each applet typically has its own database model (i.e. its own SQL table), but can also access other applets if needed.
 For example, `io.delete_scan()` will remove a scan from the `scan` table, but also delete all its events from the `event` table.

 ### 3. Backends (`bbot_io/backends/*.py`)

 Backends abstract the database.
-This enables you to spin up quickly with `sqlite`, or use `postgres` for a bigger dataset.
+This enables you to spin up quickly with `sqlite`, or use `postgres` for bigger datasets.

 ## Usage (Python)
 ```python